Weighing app development on Sony

 • Google’s APIs for Watch Next, Assistant integration, and content recommendations

-Backend APIs (from your OVP) will plug into the app here — enabling authentication, payment logic, content delivery, analytics, and more.
-This is where a well-scoped architecture pays off.
+Backend APIs (from your OVP) will plug into the app here for authentication, payment logic, content delivery, analytics, and more.
+This is where a well-scoped architecture pays off during Sony app development.

 Step 5: QA + real-world testing on Sony devices